-Body image refers to how an individual sees their own body, and especially how attractive they feel themselves to be.
+Body image refers to how an individual sees their own body and how attractive they feel themselves to be.

-Body image is not just what we see in the mirror.
-It involves memories, assumptions, and generalizations, according to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations also contribute.
+However, body image does not only stem from what we see in the mirror.
+According to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations also contribute.

-Constant bombardment by media images can cause people to feel uncomfortable about their body, and this can lead to distress, illness and unhealthy behavior.
-It can affect how we interact with others, and how we feel about many aspects of our life.
+Constant bombardment by media images can cause people to feel uncomfortable about their body, leading to distress and ill health.
+It can also affect work, social life, and other aspects of life.

 Body image relates to: